How is HIV spread?

 How is HIV spread through blood?

-- sharing needles when shooting drugs
+- sharing injection equipment when using drugs

 - accidental needle sticks